abdusabri/bit-docs/content/docs/documenting-components.md

 };
 ```

-## Documenting a component with Markdown in a code comment
+## Document a component with Markdown in a code comment

-Another method of documenting components is to simply use a JSDocs comment block to write the docs.
+Another method of documenting components is to use a JSDocs comment block to write the docs.
+It's possible to use markdown format in the documentation block.
-When exporting the component, Bit will use the text it finds there and present it in the component's overview tab.
-You can also use Markdown annotations to add additional features to the documentation (such as examples).

 ```js
 /** @flow */